-What exactly do professional esports players need from a gaming headset?
+What exactly do professional esports players need from one of the best gaming headsets (opens in new tab)?
 According to Logitech’s marketing hype: this.
 The G Pro is designed and constructed as part of a collaboration with pro gamers, and the result is a stripped-down $90 model with no RGB lighting or other gimmicks.
 Just a plain black wired headset with a detachable mic and inline controls for volume and mic mute.
 That’s it.
 Think of it like Gregg Popovich’s San Antonio Spurs, focusing ruthlessly on the fundamentals and throwing out all the showboating.

 Drivers: 40mm neodymium

 Cable length: 2m

 Frequency response: 20Hz-20,000Hz